dashdashHARD

 Onto the frontend

-This time we are deploying a Static Site, so the build is slightly different since our build is running yarn build:
+This time we are deploying a Static Site, so the build command is slightly different since our build is running yarn build, we need to tell render where to find out bundled files (in the build folder) like this:

 static site creation parameters